 - What is the difference between preschool and pre-K?

-- How much is daycare in Buffalo, New York?
+- How much is a daycare in Buffalo, New York?

 - Pre-k or preschools near me Alexa